rsanheim/yweb-github/README.md

 # yweb-github

-Example repo for YWeb Git / GitHub training
+This is an example repo for [YWeb](http://ywebca.org/) Git / GitHub training.